jccpalmer/docs/about-me.md

 <details><summary>Who am I?</summary>

   Hi there.
 My name is JC Palmer.
-I'm a writer with over eleven years of combined experience in journalism, technical writing, copy and content editing, and proposal writing.
+I'm a writer with over twelve years of combined experience in journalism, technical writing and editing, and copy and content editing.
 Wherever I go, I bring a strong understanding of the English language, user empathy, and limitless desire to learn.
 I quickly and enthusiastically absorb knowledge, especially anything relating to technology.

 I don't stop until a project is done, then I start looking for the next thing.
 I excel at interviewing users to find pain points, and I know how to bridge the gap between developer and stakeholder.
 I am a novice coder, but I have started learning Python to get a headstart on learning topics such as machine learning and data analysis.